Which Amazon Fire Stick is the Newest? [May 2022]

-Amazon’s foray into the world of media streaming devices has been generally well-received.
-The accessible price of the Fire TV along with Amazon’s ever-increasing content selection has made it a very popular choice among cord-cutters.
+Amazon’s foray into the big world of media streaming devices has generally been well-received.
+The accessible price of the Fire TV, along with Amazon’s ever-increasing content selection, has made it a trendy choice among cord-cutters.

-It seems like new iterations of the Fire TV, Fire TV Stick, and a number of other peripherals and devices are being released every year.
+New iterations of the Fire TV, Fire TV Stick, and several other peripherals and devices get released every year.
 Trying to keep up with the likes of Google is no easy task.

-If you’re in the market for a Fire TV Stick but don’t know where to start, here’s a breakdown of the newest versions on the market.
+If you’re in the market for a Fire TV Stick but don’t know where to start, here’s a breakdown of the latest Firestick versions.

 A Brief History of Fire TV